 A robust marketing strategy is vital to any business.
-Still, without a strong mission and tangible goals to anchor it, you risk stagnation.
+Still, without a strong mission, tangible goals to anchor it, and a marketing budget, you risk stagnation.
 Aiming for sustainable and long-term progress sets resilient growth marketing apart from the traditional approach, which focuses on the top of the marketing funnel.

 It stretches beyond initial brand awareness and optimizes all funnel levels, building a loyal customer base that advocates for your brand.
 With a vital mission, a compelling brand story, and robust customer engagement, it can turn regular companies into cult brands.
 Like Harley Davidson is synonymous with a biker lifestyle, these brands integrate themselves into customers’ lives and become a cultural phenomenon over time.

-Whatever the size of your organization or marketing budget, it’s never too late to re-examine your current efforts and optimize them to generate more value.
-Here is how you can do it:
+So whatever the size of your organization or marketing budget, it’s never too late to re-examine your current efforts and optimize them to generate more value.
+Here is how you can do it

 Let’s have a look at how a SAAS owner might calculate their ROI from Twitter ads vs. sponsoring a newsletter:

 - The business owner spent $200 on Twitter advertising.